MyCryptoHQ/support.mycrypto.com/src/content/hardware-wallets/error-code-5.md

 ---%

-### The Most Common Fix: Close Other Ledger Application
+**The Most Common Fix: Close Other Ledger Application**

 Close all other Ethereum applications, Ledger applications, and MyCrypto tabs.
 Error code 5 means that another application is already connected to the Ledger device.

 ### Turn On Browser Support

-1. If you're trying to unlock your MyCrypto using your Ledger make sure it's connected and unlock the device using your pin!
+1. If you're trying to unlock your account on MyCrypto.com using your Ledger, make sure it's connected and unlock the device using your pin!

 2. Using the buttons on the Ledger, scroll to the Ethereum App.